FoodAdvisorProject/FoodAdvisorDocs/README.md

 What is?

 FoodAdvisor is an application developed for the Google Technologies for Cloud and Web Development Workshop 2016/2017.
-The application gave you a platform where you can find the best food.
+The application gives you a platform where you can find the best food.
 All the products inside the application are chosen using a [strict selection](.idea/criteria.txt) standars based of product's quality,trackability and craftsmanship.

 #Useful links